 Wine – Wine, like seafood, is abundant and affordable in Portugal.
 This is enabling us to fully enjoy and build a genuine appreciation of Portuguese wine.
 We are learning more about the different regions and the unique aspects of wine produced in those areas.
 Our taste preferences have been expanded to include a wide variety of port, including white port.
 Our trip to Porto last October included a port tasting at Quinta do Noval.
 Of course price points vary significantly, but you can get a really good bottle of wine for as little as 5,00 euros.
 Who doesn’t love that?!

 History and Architecture – The history of Portugal is deep, fascinating and reflected in nearly everything we see.
-(Did you know that Lisbon is the oldest capital in all of Europe?
-It’s older than Rome, London and Paris!)
+Did you know that Lisbon is the second oldest capital in all of Europe?
+Athens is the oldest, but Lisbon is older than Rome, London and Paris!
 The architecture is amazing and we never tire of looking at or visiting old fortresses, castles, palaces, churches, stately homes and beautiful gardens.
-Each one provides a glimpse into the past and it’s all fabulous.
+I dedicated a post to the gorgeous architecture of Europe (click here to read that).
+Each site provides a glimpse into the past and it’s all fabulous.
 I particularly love the decorative, colorful azulejo tilework, ancient stonework, and Manueline-style of architecture.
 Portugal has invested in protecting and preserving its architectural history while embracing a modern aesthetic.
 I remain continually impressed with how artfully they blend the modern and historical.

 Weather and Geography – Portugal is a lot like California.
 As a matter of fact, Portugal feels like a smaller version of California with similar topography – coastlines, farmland, vineyards, orchards, even a place to ski!
 Porto, like San Francisco, is located in the north where summers are comfortable and winters are very cool and rainy.
 Porto receives about 45 inches of rain annually (SF gets an avg of 38″).
 And both have famous wine growing regions in the north – the Douro Valley in Portugal and the Napa and Sonoma counties in California.
 The central coast of Portugal mimics the central coast of California with charming beach towns and a fun surf culture.
 As you continue south, Cascais and Sintra are a lot like Santa Barbara.
 Both have coastal enclaves for the wealthy offering a cool respite for those living inland and those in the city during hot summers.
 Lisbon, like Los Angeles, is a sprawling metropolis with warm weather in the summer and cool, rainy weather in the winter.
 The average annual rainfall in Lisbon is about 27 inches.
 To the very south you have the Algarve, which is comprised of a wide range of costal towns resembling a similar stretch of California from Laguna Beach to San Diego and offering warm, comfortable weather nearly year round.
 The Algarve region only gets about 20 inches of annual rainfall.
 As we drive around the country I often remark how much it reminds me of California so it feels a lot like home to Won and me.